 Using others to help cyber-bully the victim, either with or without the accomplice’s knowledge.

-Example: A message or picture is send between other parties concerning you – it can be via email, SMS, Facebook, Snap chat, What’s app.
+Example: A message or picture is sent between other parties concerning you – it can be via email, SMS, Facebook, Snapchat, or WhatsApp.

 Why do people cyberbully?

 - For fun

 - NATURE, EXTENT AND IMPACT OF BULLYING AMONG SECONDARY SCHOOL LEARNERS IN GAUTENG, 2017.
 (Technical Report) Research Report No 482